Graph Neural Networks for Quine

 curl --request PUT --url "http://localhost:8080/api/v1/algorithm/walk?count=20&seed=foo&at-time=$(date +%s000)" --header 'Content-Type: application/json' --data '{ "type": "LocalFile" }'

-NOTE: This bash command computes the current timestamp (in seconds) inline with `date +%s` and then appends `000` to make this a millisecond timestamp in the past.
+NOTE: This bash command computes the current timestamp (in seconds) inline with date +%s

-This API call generates a string of node IDs by “walking” from every node in the graph, then saves a file to the local machine in the same working directory named something like: `graph-walk-1674342158000-10x20-q0-1.0x1.0-foo.csv`
+This API call generates a string of node IDs by “walking” from every node in the graph, then saves a file to the local machine in the same working directory named something like: graph-walk-1674342158000-10x20-q0-1.0x1.0-foo.csv

 NOTE: The file name is automatically derived from the parameters passed into the API call.
 If the API call includes a timestamp (in milliseconds), the filename will be the same if you issue the same API call again.
 If the API call includes at-time and a seed parameter, then the file contents will also be the same each time.
 But if the file already exists, trying to generate it again will return an error.